 If all the past criteria are met, you will obtain a no-objection certificate from the Dubai Civil Defense and If there are any comments, the DCD will require from the owner to make adjustments accordingly.
 This approval is the first approval obtained before construction work begins.

-This approval is temporary (typically 6 months), and it needs to be renewed if construction has not commenced and Dubai Municipality (DM) and other government authorities usually ask for this Initial NOC as part of the approval.
+This approval is temporary (typically 6 months), and it needs to be renewed if construction has not commenced.
+Dubai Municipality (DM) approval and other government authorities usually require this Initial NOC as part of their process

 If there are any modifications to the design, the DCD needs to reassess them and might demand a new NOC.